OmarAdelShalaan/Elevator-Voice-Control-System/README.md

 # Elevator Voice Control System
 ## Graduation project from the Faculty of Engineering, Alexandria University

-# Elevator Voice Control System With Arduino
+# Elevator Voice Control System With ATmega32

 ### Description
     After the Coronavirus swept the world and infected many, many people and died from this virus